postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-viewing_monitor_results.md

 ### Monitors page

 Sign in to the Postman web view, and go to the [Monitors](https://monitor.getpostman.com/){:target="_blank"} page.
 This page lists all your monitors (both team and private).

-Select a timeframe for which you want to view the results of the monitor runs.
+Select the timeframe when you want to view the results of the monitor runs.

 [![monitors page](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitoring-results-page.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitoring-results-page.png)